-I've got some tricks, tips and hacks if you're grocery shopping on a budget.
-Get some insider knowledge of the grocery store and save some serious money!
+Want to save up to 50% on your food bill?
+I've got tricks, tips, and hacks for grocery shopping on a budget.
+Get my insider knowledge of the grocery store and food storage tips to save some serious money!

 Who LOVES throwing all of their money away at the grocery store?
 You don't?!
 Whew, good!
 I'm sharing some of my best hacks with you today if you're grocery shopping on a budget!
 Which… you totally should be.
 Check out how to set up your grocery budget here!
 Come learn how to spot the best prices and the cheapest products.
 You'll be feeling like the money-saving champion that you are at the end of it!